 The tape driver for Red Hat Linux is called "st".
 This driver is automatically installed when Red Hat Linux is installed on your system.
 When Red Hat Linux boots, the operating system recognizes the tape drive and installs the tape drive as a device in the /dev directory.
-If this is the first tape device in the /dev directory, the tape drive is known as /dev/ st0 or /dev/nst0.
+If this is the first tape device in the /dev directory, the tape drive is known as /dev/st0 or /dev/nst0.

 There are various ways to view the log files to see whether Linux recognizes the tape drive.
-One method is to open a terminal window and issue the following command from the root directory: dmesg | grep SCSI
+One method is to open a terminal window and issue the following command from the root directory: dmesg | grep SCSI cat /proc/scsi/scsi

-You may see output similar to: (scsi0) <adaptec adapter="" aha-294xx="" host="" scsi="" ultra2=""> found at PCI 0/16/0</adaptec> You may also be able to use the command: cat /proc/scsi/scsi You may see output similar to: Host: scsi0 Channel: 0 Id:6 Lun:00 Vendor: CERTANCE Model: ULTRIUM2 Type: Sequential AccessANSI SCSI Revision 03 You can also use a text editor to view the messages in the file /var/log/ and look for tape drive entries.
+(scsi0)<Adaptec AHA-294XX Ultra160 SCSI host adapter> found at PCI 0/16/0

+You may also be able to use the command:

+Host: scsi0 Channel: 0 Id:6 Lun:00 Vendor: CERTANCE Model: ULTRIUM 3 Type: SequentialAccess ANSI SCSI Revision 04

+You can also use a text editor to view the messages in the file /var/log/ and look for tape drive entries.

 Sometimes a system may have multiple tape device names in the /dev directory and will not know which st number to use.
-To view the st device number for your attached tape drive, use the command: dmesg grep tape You should see output similar to: Detected SCSI tape st0 and scsi0 Problems with Tape Drive and Cartridge Tape will not Load into Tape Drive 1 Verify that the tape drive's Power Led is illuminated and that all other LEDs are off.
-If the Power LED is not illuminated, refer to the procedures for troubleshooting LEDs under Computer Boots but Does not Recognize the Tape Drive on page 65 to determine why it is not illuminated.
-2 If the Power LED is illuminated but other LEDs are on or flashing. check to see if other LED activity is normal or abnormal, see Table 3 on page 21.
-3 If the Power On Self Test Failure LEDs are on, contact Technical Support.
-4 If other LEDs are on, reboot the drive by holding the front panel button for more than 5 seconds and releasing it or by power cycling the drive.
-5 Verify that the tape drive passed the Power On Self Test by viewing LED activity.
-All LEDs should be off approximately 20 to 30 seconds after the tape drive reboots.
-6 If the Power On Self Test Failure LEDs are on, contact Technical Support.
+To view the st device number for your attached tape drive, use the command: dmesg | grep tape

+You should see output similar to:

+Detected SCSI tape st0 and scsi0 . . .

+Problems with Tape Drive and Cartridge

+Tape will not Load into Tape Drive

+1 Verify that the tape drive's Power LED is illuminated and that all other LEDs are off.
+If the Power LED is not illuminated, refer to the procedures for troubleshooting LEDs under Computer Boots but Does Not Recognize the Tape Drive to determine why it is not illuminated.

-- 7 If all the LEDs are off, except power, and a tape cannot be inserted into the tape drive, examine the tape and the inside of the tape drive. - Be sure there are no tape labels interfering with tape insertion. - Be sure tape labels are only on proper tape surfaces, and that labels are flat and not curled. - Ensure that tape drive opening is free of debris and tape labels. - Ensure that tape pin and tape are fully within the cartridge. - Attempt to insert a second tape if available. - 8 If a tape still cannot be inserted into the tape drive: - If you are inserting a cleaning cartridge, be sure the cleaning tape is valid.
-The tape drive ejects unsupported cleaning tapes.
-Ensure that the cleaning tape has not expired.
-See table 3 on page 21 for Cleaning Cartridge at EOT.
-If these suggestions do not resolve the problem, contact Technical Support. - If you are inserting a data tape, the tape drive may be bad.
-Contact Technical Support.
+- 2 If the Power LED is illuminated but other LEDs are on or flashing. check to see if other LED activity is normal or abnormal (see table 4 on page 25). - 3 If the Power-On-Self-Test Failure LEDs are on, contact Customer Support. - 4 If other LEDs are on, reboot the drive by holding the front panel button for more than 5 seconds and releasing it or by power cycling the drive. - 5 Verify that the tape drive passed the Power-On-Self-Test by viewing LED activity.
+All LEDs should be off approximately 20 to 30 seconds after the tape drive reboots. - 6 If the Power-On-Self-Test Failure LEDs are on, contact Customer Support. - 7 If all the LEDs are off, except Power, and a tape cannot be inserted into the tape drive, examine the tape and the inside of the tape drive. - Be sure there are no tape labels interfering with tape insertion. - Be sure tape labels are only on proper tape surfaces, and that labels are flat and not curled. - Be sure the tape drive opening is free of debris and tape labels. - Be sure the tape pin and tape are fully within the cartridge. - Attempt to insert a second tape if available. - 8 If a tape still cannot be inserted into the tape drive: - If you are inserting a cleaning cartridge: - Be sure the cleaning tape is valid.
+The tape drive ejects unsupported cleaning tapes. - Be sure that the cleaning tape has not expired, see table 4 on page 25 for "Cleaning Cartridge at EOT." - If these suggestions do not resolve the problem, contact Customer Support. - If you are inserting a data tape, the tape drive may be bad.
+Contact Customer Support.